Check Your PC’s Power Consumption

 1. Be Quiet!
 PSU Calculator

 The PSU calculator from Be Quiet! is an ideal option for beginner PC builders and those with minimal expertise due to its user-friendly interface.
-While it operates similarly to alternative calculators, it may provide a more simplified experience.
+While it operates similarly to alternative calculators, it may provide a more simplified experience focused on helping you buy the right power supply unit.

 It’s important to understand the power consumption of your computer when it isn’t working at maximum capacity, such as during periods of idleness or while performing basic tasks like web browsing and document editing, since both its CPU and GPU are unlikely to be in constant use.